Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Conclusion

 This paper introduces TOHA, a novel hallucination detection method based on the topological structure of attention maps.
 Central to TOHA is the $\operatorname{MTop-Div}_G(R, P)$, our adaptation of Manifold Topology Divergence~\cite{barannikov2021manifold} for the graph setting, which, as we demonstrate, serves as a measure of the response novelty in relation to the prompt.
 This property makes the proposed divergence well-suited for hallucination detection in RAG scenarios.

-By analyzing the divergence values, we identified a subset of ``hallucination-aware'' attention heads that reliably distinguish hallucinated and grounded samples, irrespective of the dataset.
+By analyzing divergence values, we identified a subset of ``hallucination-aware'' attention heads that reliably distinguish hallucinated from grounded samples across datasets.
 TOHA computes the final hallucination scores by averaging the topological divergences from these heads.
 Further investigation reveals that some of these heads are associated with copying behavior, which aligns with prior work~\cite{sun2025redeep}.

 Extensive experiments show that TOHA is a robust alternative to existing approaches, matching or surpassing state-of-the-art baselines.
 Moreover, our method is both data- and compute-efficient: just $50$ annotated samples suffice for reliable detection, and inference runs several times faster than comparable methods of similar quality.
 Crucially, we validate TOHA's transferability, demonstrating its robustness to shifts in data distribution~---~a key advantage for real-world deployment, where LLM inputs are far more diverse and complex than benchmark examples.